alem-platform/sprint-js/story01/welcome/README.md

 The console is a great playground for testing JavaScript code.
 Once you make changes to your files, refresh the browser to see the updates.

-For this bootcamp, you will work in the `bootcamp-js` repository, so create it first and add your generated files into it.
+For this bootcamp, you will work in the `sprint-js` repository, so create it first and add your generated files into it.
 This repository will store all your bootcamp solutions.

 ### Resources: